ericyi/GSPN/README.md

 In this repository we release code and pre-trained model for both GSPN and R-PointNet.

 ### Usage
 We provide a step-by-step usage instruction from data processing to network evaluation on the <a href="http://www.scan-net.org/">ScanNet</a> dataset.
-Please download ScanNet data and store in data folder first.
+Please download ScanNet data and store in the "data" folder first.

 1. Compiling the TF operators